awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 Traditional Amazon EC2 instance types provide fixed CPU utilization, while burstable performance instances provide a baseline level of CPU utilization with the ability to burst CPU utilization above the baseline level\.
 The baseline utilization and ability to burst are governed by CPU credits\.

-A CPU credit provides for 100% utilization of a full CPU core for one minute\.
-Other combinations of number of vCPUs, utilization, and time can also equate to one CPU credit\.
-For example, one CPU credit is equal to one vCPU running at 50% utilization for two minutes, or two vCPUs running at 25% utilization for two minutes\.
+The CPU credits used depends on CPU utilization\.
+The following scenarios all use one CPU credit:
++ One vCPU at 100% utilization for one minute
++ One vCPU at 50% utilization for two minutes
++ Two vCPUs at 25% utilization for two minutes

 **Contents**
 + [Earning CPU credits](#earning-CPU-credits)